Olympics Logo

 What do the 7 Olympic rings represent?

 There are only five rings, not seven.
 Each ring represents one of the world’s inhabited continents: America (both North and South America), Africa, Europe, Asia, and Oceania.
 They are colored blue, yellow, black, green, and red on a white background.
-These colors were chosen because every national flag has at least one.
-This shows the purpose of the Olympic Games, which is to unite people from all over the world in the spirit of justice and excellence.
+These colors were chosen because every national flag has at least one of them.
+This shows the purpose of the Olympic Games: to unite people from around the world in the spirit of justice and excellence.
 The rings are intertwined to show the unity of continents and athletes worldwide.
-The Arctic and Antarctic are not included because they are not inhabited.
+The Arctic and Antarctic are excluded because they are uninhabited.
 The design was created in 1913 by Baron Pierre de Coubertin, the founder of the modern Olympic Games.

 What do the 5 Olympic rings stand for?

 The five rings represent the continents from which the athletes participating in the games come: Europe, America, Africa, Asia, and Oceania.
 Each ring is one of five colors: green, blue, red, yellow, and black.
-These colors were chosen because the flag of every country participating in the games includes at least one of them.
+These colors were chosen because the flags of every participating country include at least one of them.

 What is the 2020 Olympic logo?